How Much Do Uber Drivers Make? Is It Worth Your Time?

 2021 Uber Stats

 Learning the Uber platform’s viability as a business opportunity before committing to it as a driver is an important first step.
-So, how is Uber doing in 2021?
+So, how did Uber do in 2021?

 In the 11 years since its founding, Uber has expanded into over 70 countries.
-Around 3.5 million drivers serve 93 million customers.
-Together, they take 1.44 billion rides each fiscal quarter.
+Around 4 million drivers serve over 93 million customers.
+Together, they take around 1.4 billion rides each fiscal quarter.

-Compared to other rideshare options like Lyft, Uber leads the pack with 68% of the industry’s rides completed through its app.
+Compared to other rideshare options like Lyft, Uber leads the pack with over 60% of the industry’s rides completed through its app.

-Though 2020’s statistics show a decline in regular riders, this is most likely due to the COVID-19 pandemic.
+Though 2020’s statistics show a decline in regular riders, this was most likely due to the COVID-19 pandemic.
 Uber is already seeing a rebound in rides and will likely follow the overall trend of 2014 through 2019, which saw an almost 50% increase in riders.

 Given its lock on the market and steady projected growth, Uber will undoubtedly continue to prosper as a company.
 But does that translate into an equal opportunity for each new Uber driver?

 Location and Demand

 Unfortunately, these stats do not bode well for many Uber drivers based simply on location and demand.
 Of the 10,000 cities across the globe that Uber is present in, five account for nearly a quarter of its rides — 22%.
 These cities are London, São Paulo, Chicago, Los Angeles and NYC.

 An Uber drivers’ pay is based entirely on how many rides they book and complete.
 Being in an ideal location can vastly increase pay, whereas a rural Uber driver would generate significantly less income.

 How Much Do Uber Drivers Actually Make?

 Uber’s pay structure factors in several variables: base fares, tips and other incentives.
 Calculating a realistic average is difficult.
-However, according to recent studies, most Uber drivers earn just over $9 per hour.
+However, according to Salary.com, most Uber drivers earn about $15 to $22 per hour.

 Uber Driver Percentile Pay by Location